minima-global/minidocs/docs/runanode/selectplatform/linux_vps.md

 10. Start your node:

 :::important SET YOUR PASSWORD
-Make sure to change the password below from `INSERTPASSWORD` to a long password using a-z and 0-9 characters only.<br/>
+Make sure to change the password below from `INSERTPASSWORD` to a long password using A-Z, a-z and 0-9 characters only.<br/>
 This will be the password to access your Minidapp Hub.
 :::